cicc2012/IaC-demo/README.md

 ##### 3.2 Compile Entire Project

-Once everything is ready, you can deploy the CDK stack with the following commands:
+Once everything is ready, you can deploy the CDK stack with the following commands (make sure you are currently in your home folder of the project, not under lambda/textract):

 ```bash
 mvn clean install